How Much Of My Car Accident Injury Settlement Is For Mental Damages?

 It may be a surprise to some that emotional distress caused by a car accident can be monetarily compensated through a settlement.
 When you or one of your loved ones suffer a traumatic event like a car accident, emotional damage can be caused such as:

 While every situation is unique, in many cases these emotional damages can be part of the settlement for the trauma sustained by an individual in a car accident.
+Also consider there may be case specific damages such as spousal support damages.

 Thus, it is important to keep this in mind when considering what portion of the settlement might involve money for mental damages due to emotional distress incurred from being involved in an accident.